Follow on Google News

 New Research Sheds Light on Chiropractic and Infertility

-"Research is revealing that there is a relationship between abnormalities in the spine, the nervous system and the reproductive system" stated Dr. Matthew McCoy, a chiropractor, public health researcher and editor of the journal that published the study.
-"There are now at least a couple of dozen research studies previously published that show successful conceptions and the delivery of healthy children following the introduction of chiropractic care and the addition of these two add further weight to the evidence."
+“Research is revealing that there is a relationship between abnormalities in the spine, the nervous system and the reproductive system” stated Dr. Joel Alcantara, lead author of the paper.
+“There are over a dozen case studies previously published that show successful conceptions and the delivery of healthy children following the introduction of chiropractic care and the addition of these three add further weight to the evidence.”

-"It makes perfect sense when you think about it" stated Dr. McCoy.
-"As chiropractors we know that spinal nerve interference can lead to all sorts of dysfunction and this is certainly true with reproductive function.
-Of all the various non-musculoskeletal conditions amenable to chiropractic, anecdotes and testimonials abound on the positive effects of chiropractic care in patients with infertility."
+“It makes perfect sense when you think about it” stated Dr. Gregg Stern, co-author & primary clinician of the paper.
+“As chiropractors we know that spinal nerve interference can lead to all sorts of dysfunction and this is certainly true with reproductive function.
+Of all the various non-musculoskeletal conditions amenable to chiropractic, anecdotes and testimonials abound on the positive effects of chiropractic care in patients with infertility.”

 Infertility is defined as the inability to conceive after at least 1 year of unprotected intercourse and data from the Centers for Disease Control and Prevention indicate that there were 7.3 million infertile women in the U.S. in 2002 with 1.2 million women having had an infertility-

-"Considering the fact that every single function of the body is controlled by the nervous system it should not surprise anyone that removing interference to the neurology that controls reproductive function would lead to alleviation of some of the problems related to infertility"
+“Considering the fact that every single function of the body is controlled by the nervous system it should not surprise anyone that removing interference to the nerves that control reproductive function would lead to alleviation of some of the problems related to infertility”